.hack//G.U.

+The series has also been adapted into a manga, a light novel, and an animated film.

 The story focuses on a character named Haseo.
-He hunts another player named "Tri-Edge" who killed his friend Shino within the game and left her in a coma in real life.
+He hunts another player named "Tri-Edge" who killed his friend Shino within the game which caused her to be left in a coma in real life.
 Haseo joins an organization that is also tracking Tri-Edge.
 The reason Shino and other players fall into comas is connected with AIDA, a mysterious computer anomaly that infects their characters.
-During the release of the games in Japan, Bee Train produced .hack//Roots, which depicts Haseo's first days in The World.
-The series has also been adapted into a manga, a light novel, and a CGI film.

-Critical reception to the games has been lukewarm with reviewers focusing on how the developers dealt with the issues regarding the previous .hack games and the execution of the storyline across the three titles.
-The first game got higher ratings; critics praised the addition of new gameplay features while parts from the story have been labeled as filler.
-Average scores declined across the three games.
+Critical reception to the games upon release was mixed, with reviewers focusing on how the developers dealt with the issues regarding the previous .hack games and the execution of the storyline across the three titles.
+The first game got higher ratings; critics praised the addition of new gameplay features, while parts from the story focused on developing the cast beyond Haseo himself and their relation with him had been labeled as filler despite such advancing the purpose of the greater story, Haseo's own development, and such sidestories fitting with .hack 's motif of the time as framing itself as a story occurring within the world of an MMORPG and defined by a set player's experience in that realm.
+Though the character depiction and development of Main Character Haseo remained consistently praised with how such was executed.

 A high-definition remaster of the trilogy, .hack//G.U.
 Last Recode, was released for PlayStation 4 and Microsoft Windows in November 2017, and was released on Nintendo Switch in March 2022.
 The remaster marks the first time that .hack//G.U. was released in Europe.
-The collection received more praise than the original trilogy for solving issues with the gameplay and presentation but was criticized for the lack of variety in dungeons.
+The collection received more praise than the original trilogy due to such solving some issues with the gameplay and presentation.